-Curriculum Development Team: Chunbo Chu, Ph.D., Lead Faculty William Hochstettler, Ph.D., Lead Faculty Bradley Watson, Ph.D., Lead Faculty Todd Whittaker, M.S., Lead Faculty James Perry, Ph.D., Lead Faculty Advisory Board (listed on page 244)
+Curriculum developed in collaboration with the International Institute for Innovative Instruction and: Bradley Watson, Ph.D., Lead Faculty Todd Whittaker, M.S., Lead Faculty Advisory Board (listed on page 247)

 There is a tremendous need for technical experts with the ability to create innovative computer systems.
 The Computer Science program is offered for individuals who are interested in applying, designing and implementing computer systems.
 Students are provided with a sound theoretical and practical background coupled with the skills to understand, develop, and use theories.
 The specific goal of the program is to graduate highly-trained computer professionals who have firm foundations in software systems development and software engineering.